Welcome to the Brain and Development Research Center

-The Brain and Development lab is located in the Psychology department of the Faculty of Social Sciences at Leiden University.
+The Brain and Development Research Center is located in the Psychology department of the Faculty of Social Sciences at Leiden University.

-Our lab explores the relations between brain development and social and cognitive development.
-A special focus of the lab is to investigate how brain development, including changes in function, structure, and connectivity, relates to typical and atypical development of cognitive control, emotions and risk-taking, and social decision-making.
+Our center explores the relations between the brain and various aspects of cognitive and social development.
+A special focus of the center is to investigate how brain development, including changes in function, structure, and connectivity, relates to development of cognitive control, emotions and risk-taking, and social decision-making during childhood and adolescence.

 Our research projects aim to examine the fundamental changes in brain function that underlie our ability to anticipate, produce and evaluate complex decisions in daily life.
 Our goals are to shed light on classic developmental questions related to mechanisms underlying developmental change, with a particular focus on the role of social and environmental influence, such as parent-child and peer interactions, on how brain development takes place.